Effective Ways to Clean Your Ears at Home Without Damaging Them

 • Tip: To prevent moisture buildup in the ear canal, dry your ears thoroughly after swimming or showering.

-See also Dry Cleaning Meaning
+See also Dry Cleaning And Alterations

 Method Description